sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --browsertime.chrome.android.package, --chrome.android.package                  Run Chrome on your Android device.
 Set to com.android.chrome for default Chrome version.
 You need to have adb installed to run on Android.
       --browsertime.chrome.android.activity, --chrome.android.activity                Name of the Activity hosting the WebView.
       --browsertime.chrome.android.process, --chrome.android.process                  Process name of the Activity hosting the WebView.
 If not given, the process name is assumed to be the same as chrome.android.package.
       --browsertime.chrome.android.deviceSerial, --chrome.android.deviceSerial        Choose which device to use.
-If you do not set it, the first found device will be used.
+If you do not set it, the first found device will be used.  [string]
       --browsertime.chrome.collectNetLog, --chrome.collectNetLog                      Collect network log from Chrome and save to disk.  [boolean]
       --browsertime.chrome.traceCategories, --chrome.traceCategories                  Set the trace categories.  [string] --browsertime.chrome.traceCategory, --chrome.traceCategory                      Add a trace category to the default ones.
 Use --chrome.traceCategory multiple times if you want to add multiple categories.
 Example: --chrome.traceCategory disabled-by-default-v8.cpu_profiler  [string]